Postage stamps of Ireland: Commemoratives

 Irish postage stamps have been released to commemorate a wide variety of Irish topics, such as Irish notable events and anniversaries, aspects of Irish life and culture, famous Irish people (statesmen, religious, literary and cultural figures, athletes, etc.), fauna and flora, works of art, and Christmas.
-Europa postage stamps have been issued since 1960 to celebrate membership of the European Conference of Postal and Telecommunications Administrations (CEPT), and international events have also been commemorated.
+Europa postage stamps have been issued since 1960 to celebrate membership of the European Conference of Postal and Telecommunications Administrations (CEPT), and international events have also been commemorated, such as the Constitution of the United States in 1939 or more recently, in 2016, the World War I, Battle of the Somme.

 The first commemorative, a set of three Daniel O'Connell stamps, appeared on 22 June 1929.
 Until the mid-1990s, with only three exceptions in 1943, 1977 and 1979 for Douglas Hyde, Louis le Brocquy and Pope John Paul II respectively, it was policy to not depict living persons.
 This policy has been put aside and since 1995 there have been several such issues, mainly depicting athletes; for instance 30 stamps were issued showing living Irish sportsmen for the Millennium and several golfers are shown on three 2006 Ryder Cup stamps.
 More recently, stamps have featured U2, Thin Lizzy and Irish rugby players and coach, such as Johnny Sexton and Joe Schmidt.

+In September 2024 An Post published a collection of stamps honoring late Irish musicians Sinéad O'Connor, Shane MacGowan, Séamus Begley and Christy Dignam.
+Designed by Shaughn McGrath of Shaughn McGrath Creative, and printed in black and white, the four-stamp set marks the musicians’ passing and their unique contributions to Irish cultural life and music, entitled Iconic Irish Voices.

 Miniature sheets

-Some stamps were issued in the form of a miniature sheet comprising from one to sixteen stamps of a single, or multiple, design from one issue printed on the same sheet and sold in that format.
-The miniature sheets are most often produced in addition to the same designs issued as single stamps.
+Some stamps were issued in the form of a miniature sheet comprising from one to fours stamps of a single, or multiple, design from one issue printed on the same sheet and sold in that format and up to July 2019, 114 miniature sheets had been issued.
+Larger sheets of up to sixteen are known as souvenir sheets.
+The miniature and souvenir sheets are most often produced in addition to the same designs issued as single stamps.
 The first miniature sheet of four stamp on stamp postage stamps was issued in 1972 to commemorate the 50th anniversary of the first Irish postage stamp.
 This was followed by a four-stamp sheet to commemorate the bicentenary of the United States Declaration of Independence; the stamps in this sheet were also available as single stamps.
 A set of four stamps showing Irish wildlife was issued in sheet form and also as single stamps in 1980.
-Since 1983 miniature sheets have been produced with increasing frequency, from at least one per year initially to several sheets more recently.
+Since 1983 miniature sheets have been produced with increasing frequency, from an initial issue of one per year to multiple sheets more recently.